mdillemuth/meet-app/README.md

 #### User Story:

-- As a _user_ I should be able to _“filter events by city”_ so that _I can see the list of events that take place in that city_
+- As a _user_, I should be able to _“filter events by city”_ so that I can _see the list of events that take place in that city_

 #### Scenario 1: When user hasn't searched for a city, show upcoming events from all cities